SASB: CG-MR-230a.1, CG-EC-220a.2

-G | Published: February 28, 2022
+G | Published: March 17, 2023

 We seek to build and maintain the trust of customers, associates and communities with respect to our use of technology and data, in line with our values of service, excellence, integrity, and respect for the individual.

-Relevance to our business & society
+Relevance to Our Business & Society

 Walmart’s Digital Trust Commitments provide a foundation for the company to earn and maintain customer trust in an omni-channel, data- and technology-driven world.

 - Promoting fairness.
-Through the guidance of Walmart’s Digital Citizenship team, shaping decisions regarding new technologies, services and data use to align with Walmart’s Digital Trust Commitments.
+Through the guidance of Walmart’s Digital Citizenship team, shaping decisions regarding new technologies, services, and data use to align with Walmart’s Digital Trust Commitments.

 - Protecting privacy.
 Maintaining policies and controls regarding the use and sharing of customer and associate information to build trust and protect confidentiality while providing excellent customer services and experiences.